Causal chain event graphs for remedial maintenance: Causal algebras for the remedial intervention

 \begin{definition}[The manipulated CEG] The manipulated CEG of a remedial intervention with respect to $\Lambda(\bm{w}^*)$ has a topology $\hat{\mathcal{C}}=\mathcal{\hat{C}}^{\Lambda(\bm{w}^*)}=(\hat{V},\hat{E})$ and transition probabilities $\bm{\hat{\theta}}^{*}$. \begin{itemize} \item The vertex set is $\hat{V}=W_{\Lambda(\bm{w}^*)}=\cup_{\lambda\in\Lambda(\bm{w}^*)}W_{\lambda}$; \item the edge set is $\hat{E}=E_{\Lambda(\bm{w}^*)}=\cup_{\lambda\in\Lambda(\bm{w}^*)}E_{\lambda}$; \item the transition probabilities are evaluated via equation (\ref{conditional prob}), equation (\ref{equ:manipulate path prob}) and the specification in Definition \ref{def:stochastic}. \end{itemize} \end{definition}

-We can formalise the transformation of the CEG -- from the idle system to the manipulated system -- under the remedial intervention.
+We can now formalise the transformation of an idle CEG to a manipulated CEG under the remedial intervention.
 Let $\zeta_{\bm{w}^*}$ denote the map indexed by the intervened positions $\bm{w}^*$ corresponding to this transformation.
 Then, This map is well-defined if and only if the map $\Gamma$ that updates the transition probabilities, see equation (\ref{map}) in Definition \ref{def:stochastic}, is well-defined.

-\begin{example} We continue with Example \ref{eg 2.1}.
-Suppose Figure \ref{fig:bushing ceg} plots the idle CEG for a causal analysis.
-Suppose the system failure was caused by a broken insulator and the engineer replaced the insulator by a new one which have restored the status of the insulator to AGAN.
-Then this maintenance is classified as a remedial intervention.
-The replacement of the insulator cannot guarantee it not breaking again, but this intervention can reduce the probability of observing the same system failure caused by the broken insulator at the next maintenance.

-In this case, the intervened position is $\bm{w}^*=\{w_1\}$ and the conditional probability mass functions defined over $\mathcal{F}(w_1)$ are stochastically manipulated.
-The intervened paths are $\Lambda(w_1)$ and the manipulated CEG can be constructed with respect to $\Lambda(w_1)$: see Figure \ref{fig:manipulated ceg}.
+Here the intervened positions are fixed, while as discussed in Section \ref{sec:remedy}, they might not be deterministic given the observations of remedial intervention and partial failure paths and the root causes needs to be inferred through the map $\rho:(A^O,\lambda^O)\mapsto I_{E^{\Delta}}$.
+This map corresponds to equation \eqref{equ:infer i}.
+Then $\zeta\circ\Gamma\circ\rho$ allows us to construct the manipulated CEG.